rya-sge/access-denied/_posts/2024-11-25-perceptron-introduction.md

    - **Complexity**: While a perceptron is **simple** and interpretable, CNNs are more **complex**, capable of capturing intricate patterns through their hierarchical design.
    - **Applicability**: A perceptron performs **basic linear classification**, whereas CNNs excel in computer vision tasks such as image recognition, object detection, and segmentation.

-In summary, while perceptrons laid the groundwork for modern machine learning, CNNs build on that foundation to solve far more complex problems, particularly in the domain of image processing.
+In summary, the perceptron introduced the weights-bias-activation pattern that modern machine learning still uses, and CNNs build on it to solve far harder problems, image processing in particular.

 See also my article: [Convolutional Neural Networks (CNNs) - Overview](https://rya-sge.github.io/access-denied/2024/11/19/convolutional-neural-networks-overview/)